 The roots of modern pavement management only go back to the late 1970s, with the first international pavement management conference in Toronto, Ontario, in 1985.
 Pavement management philosophy and procedures have undergone numerous changes since that time.
 Still, the goal has always been to actively manage our roadway, parking lot and trail pavements to provide a suitable level of service for a reasonable investment.
 This is primarily achieved by accurately measuring pavement condition, predicting further performance and needs and applying the proper maintenance and rehabilitation treatments to the right pavement at the right time.

 - Understanding of basic pavement management systems, data collection, performance prediction and investment needs

-- It provides procedures on how to determine, document and justify funding needs for pavement preservation
+- It provides procedures on how to determine, document and justify funding needs for pavement preservation and rehabilitation

 - It provides directions on how to prepare prioritized, needs-based budgets

 - Promotes the use of best practices and provides a benchmark for pavement preservation decision making